section-engineering-education/engineering-education/content/articles/implementing-deep-cnn-in-python/index.md

 <!--more-->
 It has properties such as flexible libraries, community resources, and an ecosystem of tools.
 Due to these properties, researchers can develop state-of-the-art machine learning.

 Keras, a programming interface, is a Python program capable of running on TensorFlow and a machine learning platform.
 It is used for training neural networks.
-The development of the program was to improve experiment speed.
+The development of the program was made to improve experiment speed.

 This tutorial will discuss how to use TensorFlow(TF) and Keras(K) in Python to implement deep CNN.
-We also cover its working.
-We will look at where you can get the dataset for your project.
+We will cover its working.
+We will also look at where you can get the dataset for your project.

-we will also discuss how to implement deep CNN in Python to classify images.
+This tutorial will discuss how to implement deep CNN in Python to classify images.
 This example will classify faces into two, i.e. 'withmask' and 'withoutmask'.
 The goal here is to detect face masks in offline mode.

 ### Prerequisites
 To follow along with this tutorial, you will need: